vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 which has for the base-plank the consciousness arising out of the feeling of wretchedness,
 which is fastened by the nail of faith,
 which obeys the pull of the tether (Bandanarajyu) of prayer,
-which has the mast of self-surrender (Nekshepa) and which enables embodied be- ings to cross the ocean of Samsara.
+which has the mast of self-surrender (Nekshepa) and which enables embodied beings to cross the ocean of Samsara.

 </details>